 So I wanted to examine that.
 How much black can I add until the inner shape seems darker than the outer space?

-It turns out that there may be around 5 to 8% black added to the white before the effect is eliminated.
+It turns out that around 5 to 8% black may be added to the white before the effect is eliminated.
 Pretty much, isn’t it?
 It’s way more than I expected.